leto/ramit-briefcase/outline.md

 > I enjoy being the leader of a team of very smart people and solving hard problems.

+### Org Admin, The Perl Foundation and Parrot Foundation, Google Code-In 2010
+* Managed roughly a dozen volunteer mentors and dozens of students, who worked on a variety of Parrot Virtual Machine and Perl 5/6 tasks.

+### Org Admin, The Perl Foundation and Parrot Foundation, GSoC 2010.
+* Managed 10 students and 10 mentors working on a variety of Parrot Virtual Machine and Perl 5/6 tasks.

+### Mentor/Org Admin, The Perl Foundation and Parrot Foundation, GSoC 2009
+* Mentored Bob Kuo on Math::Primality, a CPAN module implementing advanced primality algorithms.
+* Managed 9 students and 9 mentors on many Parrot/Perl projects.

+### Co-founder of PDX Hackathon, 2008
+* Local tech event that is attended by 30 or more people, every week.

 ### Mentor, The Perl Foundation, Google Summer of Code 2008
 * Mentored Thierry Moisan on Math::GSL, a Perl 5 interface to the GNU Scientific Library.
 This is currently one of the few CPAN modules that integrates SWIG into the build process.

-### Mentor/Org Admin, The Perl Foundation and Parrot Foundation, GSoC 2009
-* Mentored Bob Kuo on Math::Primality, a CPAN module implementing advanced primality algorithms.
-* Managed 9 students and 9 mentors.

 ### Co-mentor, RTEMS, GSoC 2010
 * Mentored Bob Kuo on porting Parrot VM to the RTEMS real-time OS.

-### Org Admin, The Perl Foundation and Parrot Foundation, GSoC 2010.
-* Managed 10 students and 10 mentors.

-### Org Admin, The Perl Foundation and Parrot Foundation, Google Code-In 2010
-* Managed roughly a dozen volunteer mentors and dozens of students.

-### Co-founder of PDX Hackathon
-* Local tech event that is attended by 30 or more people, every week.

 # Writing and Publications